Managing expenses seem easy when it’s printed on a policy document.

 Expenses management is no longer reliant on employee trust.

 New digital systems transform the way businesses are able to manage and monitor their employees’ expenses.
-The old ‘analogue’ ways of working are being replaced by faster and more efficient automated systems.
+The old ‘analog’ ways of working are being replaced by faster and more efficient automated systems.

 These combine ‘cloud’ technology with the power of consumer-level smartphones to provide finance teams with a much more effective way to handle expenses.
 It strips away those ‘grey areas’ where expenses fraud previously existed.